 According to a 2020 US study by the Aite Group, a full 96% of consumers want detailed information to help them identify their purchases.
 Moreover, providing this information could prevent nearly 25% of all transactional disputes.

 The motive behind the introduction of the new Mastercard rules is clear.
-The enriched data will make it easier for cardholders to identify individual transactions, reducing disputes and refund requests where people do not recognise their payments due to insufficient information on their statements (friendly fraud).
+The enhanced data will make it easier for cardholders to identify individual transactions, reducing disputes and refund requests where people do not recognise their payments due to insufficient information on their statements (friendly fraud).

 This will ultimately reduce unnecessary and costly administration and make the card more profitable for the issuer and the payment network.